-All development proposals must demonstrate how the Village Design Statement (VDS) has been taken into account during the conception and evolution of a design.
+All development proposals must demonstrate how the Village Design Statement (VDS), presented in Appendix 1, has been taken into account in the design.

-All development proposals will be expected to demonstrate how the design has been influenced by the need to plan positively to reduce crime and the fear of crime and how this will be achieved.
+All development proposals must demonstrate how the design will reduce crime and the fear of crime.

-The following important design principles should be addressed by all development proposals across the Neighbourhood Area:
+The following important design principles should be addressed by all development proposals:

-- a) Provision of space between buildings or groups of buildings to preserve views; - b) Arrangement of buildings to follow established building lines and road hierarchy; - c) Reflecting traditional building form and shape with roof pitches of generally 40° or more with varied ridge and eaves lines and heights; and - d) Sensitive siting of PV and solar panels particularly when in close proximity to listed buildings or views into and out of the conservation area.
+- a) Retention and provision of space between buildings or groups of buildings to preserve views; - b) Arrangement of buildings to follow established building lines and road hierarchy; - c) Reflecting traditional building form with roof pitches of generally 40° or more with varied ridge and eaves lines and heights; and - d) Sensitive siting of PV and solar panels particularly when in close proximity to listed buildings or views into and out of the conservation area.